Nikesh16/Social-Site-/Persistence.md

       likes
       </td>
      <td>
-       Stores number of like in the post
+       Stores number of likes in the post
        </td>
     </tr>
        <tr>